danielwillgeorge/bw_email_server/README.md

 ## High-Level Engineering and Design

-The Data API was developed using the Sanic microframework in Python.
+The Email API was developed using the Sanic microframework in Python.
 I used Python because it is a language I am familiar with, and I knew about the server technology Sanic, as well.
 Sanic is similar to Flask, another well-known microframework, but has support for asynchronous calls, which I judged would be useful given the specifications.
 Python in general is quick to develop (another reason I elected to use it here), but